 The REA should be considered as a working document.
 It may be reviewed and updated as necessary to account for additional survey information or the completion of research.
+As new technologies are developed, they may be assessed and incorporated into future versions of the REA.

 The timescale for the deployment of marine renewable energy devices in Guernsey's waters is difficult to determine.
-It is clear that an exploitable energy resource exists, particularly with respect to tidal and wind energy.
+It is clear that an exploitable energy resource exists, particularly with respect to tidal energy.
 However, the time the industry requires to develop devices to the point that they can be manufactured and deployed at commercial scales is unknown.
-Furthermore, the cost of renewable energy is still high in relation to that produced from fossil fuels, and this may deter early adoption..
+Furthermore, the cost of renewable energy is still high in relation to that produced from fossil fuels, and this may deter early adoption.
+Discussions with a number of developers indicate that they anticipate readiness for deployment (machines in the water generating electricity) on a commercial scale by 2015 at the earliest.